 - FolkArt 5153 Vintage White matte finish acrylic paint

 I began with cutting my boards to the length of my bathtub and pre-drilling holes for the stays.
 I say boards because I was blessed to share this project with my baby sister.
 Ya, I know she’s not a baby anymore, but some things never change.
 I’ll always be the older and bossier one.
 Love ya, sis!

-Each piece was then stained with the water-based stain and allowed to dry.
-About an hour.
+Each piece was then stained with a water-based stain and allowed to dry for about an hour.

 Stenciling Your Design

-Before I got started with the stencil, I used a spray adhesive to prevent the stencil from slipping.
-I Sprayed the back of the stencil lightly and allow it to get tacky (a minute or so) before applying it to the board.
+Before I started with the stencil, I used a spray adhesive to prevent the stencil from slipping.
+I Sprayed the back of the stencil lightly and allowed it to get tacky (a minute or so) before applying it to the board.